Metro Express (Mauritius): Infrastructure and facilities

 The line largely follows the old Mauritius Government Railways' Midland Line alignment.
 It is fully grade-separated from major roads and at level crossings with secondary roads (with little vehicular traffic) and pedestrian crossings are equipped with transit signal priority traffic lights.
 The system was designed so that there would be no on-street running.

 Between the end of the Rose Hill flyover and the Barkly station the rails are embedded in concrete, and the space between the rails, as well as between the tracks, is grassed.
 On the Barkly to Coromandel section, the track is laid on concrete sleepers and ballasted.
 On the flyover on the approach to Port Louis, the tracks are laid in concrete.

 The depot at Richelieu covers an area of approx. 1 km2 and features eight external stabling tracks, a maintenance building, a wash facility and a sanding plant.
 An office building houses the control centre and staff offices.
 The maintenance building is equipped with retractable overhead supply rails that, when extended, allow LRVs to move under their power and, when retracted and isolated, allowing safe access to the roof-mounted equipment.

 All stations are fully accessible.
 The minor stations are of simple construction, featuring side platforms (the Vandermeersch station and Belle Rose station feature a single island platform).
 The elevated Rose Hill Central station is equipped with escalators and lifts.
 Each station offers bicycle racks.
-Three stations, namely, Port Louis Victoria, Rose Hill and Quatre Bornes Central, Vacoas Central and Curepipe Central are located next to bus stations; the Aapravasi Ghat station will be located next to bus stations as well.
+Five stations, namely, Port Louis Victoria, Rose Hill Central, Quatre Bornes Central, Vacoas Central and Curepipe Central are located next to bus stations; the Aapravasi Ghat station will be located next to bus stations as well.
 There is a park-and-ride facility at Coromandel, and other parking facilities will be built at Phoenix and Vacoas.